Vanlife Batteries: Top 5 + How to Calculate Power Needs

 Whether you’re using a lithium-ion, AGM or gel battery, you’re going to need a comprehensive campervan battery system to enjoy electricity.
 While most systems consist of these three components, the specific electrical system you’ll need to wire may vary depending on the selected power source.

 What if I Don’t Want to Wire My Whole Van?: Battery Power Stations

-Put simply, a portable battery power station is a “plug and play” system that can be powered by a small battery charger.
+Put simply, a portable battery power station is a “plug and play” system that can be powered by a small battery charger and will reduce some of the difficulty of building a van.
 One end of the station holds the plug, which is connected directly to your solar panel or power source.
 Meanwhile, the other end features a power station where you can plug in your lighting and devices.
 The result is a quick powering solution that doesn’t require any installation or wiring.

 Portable Battery Power Stations vs. Deep Cycle Van Batteries

 Although portable battery power stations are meant to be temporary solutions, many van owners use them permanently.
 The main advantage of portable power stations is the easy campervan battery set-up — you don’t have to worry about wiring an electrical system, and you can enjoy power almost instantly.

 On the downside, portable solutions have lower powering capabilities than deep cycle vanlife batteries.
 Moreover, the wires and battery station will be visible, which is not aesthetically pleasing.
 While both solutions will work, a deep cycle battery is best if you live in your van full-time or have high powering needs.